CreamElDudJafar/SHF-Kaizo-Patches/README.md

 Hello All reading this!

 My name is CreamElDudJafar.
-I am pleased to announced these are the new updated IPS Files for Crystal Kaizo, Blue Kaizo and Intense Indigo.
+I am pleased to announced these are the new updated IPS Files for Crystal Kaizo, Blue Kaizo, Emerald Kaizo and Intense Indigo.

 The update is the latest as of 02/05/2025